 First love is a commonly addressed theme in the Coming-of-Age genre.
-But although many harbor nostalgic memories of it, most adults unwittingly underestimate its strength and significance, waving it off as unreal and immature.
-Undoubtedly this might be the case for some, but for others the intensity of feelings is in no way inferior to any they may have felt in relationships as adults.
+But although many harbour nostalgic memories of it, most adults unwittingly underestimate its strength and significance, waving it off as unreal and immature.
+Undoubtedly this might be the case for some, but for others, the intensity of feelings is in no way inferior to any they may have felt in relationships as adults.
 Thankfully, the movies in the Coming-of-Age genre explore the entire spectrum of human emotions and communicate those feelings through the cinematic art.

 “My name is Ludovic Maris… and I’m not afraid of anything!“

 The opening of the 1993 Belgian Coming-of-Age film, The World of Ludovic (De wereld van Ludovic ), grabs one’s attention.
 Twelve-year-old Ludovic Maris (Mathias Coppens) boldly states his lack of fear just before entering the girl’s changing room at school, where he meets Sophie – a girl of the same age who happens to be practising her dance moves there.
 Little did Ludovic know that this childish prank would have unforeseen consequences in his youthful life.
 He and Sophie become friends, and soon their friendship blossoms into love.

 Mathias Coppens (as Ludovic) and Bella van Meel (as Sophie) in The World of Ludovich

 Their curiosity leads to an inevitable experiment in which they find themselves naked in the girl’s bedroom.
 The girl’s father, who is rarely home due to his busy work schedule, unexpectedly enters Sophie’s room.
 Scandalized and outraged, the father wastes no time in banishing his daughter’s boyfriend.